francois2metz/developers-documentation/_scalingo_json_schema/index.md

 The formation is the definition of the container which will be started once the application is deployed.
-(Either coming from a one-click deployment button, or a review app from the github integration)
+(Either coming from a one-click deployment button, or a review app from the GitHub integration)

 It should be a map of container type definitions, the key should be the type name and the value should have the following structure: